anthropos9/ppe/README.md

 ### Twig Template

 I've only created the pte.twig Twig template, because that's the only one I needed.
 It's formatted to work with the importer for [Plan to Eat](https://www.plantoeat.com/).

+*If you need another template, please create a pull request and I'd love to add it to the list*

 ### File Type